MohamedElashri/IsingModel/README.md

 ## Optimization
 I spent many nights working on this work, most of time I needed to opptimize my code, I even tried to move to matlab (last time I used it was like 5 years ago).
-But I learned a nice thing from my desire to optimize code speed. it is the usage of Numba’s JIT compiler. read more about that here
+But I learned a nice thing from my desire to optimize code speed. it is the usage of Numba’s JIT compiler. read more about that here [link](http://melashri.net/url/b).
-I also instead of using multiple nested loops I dragged all these into just one. [link](http://melashri.net/url/b) Imagine running 50x50 lattice simulation in my older codes for hours (one to ok 6 hours) vs 15 minutes for the currect script.
+I also instead of using multiple nested loops I dragged all these into just one.
+Imagine running 50x50 lattice simulation in my older codes for hours (one took 6 hours) vs 15 minutes for the currect script.
 (On my Mac m1 Machine). also I made the code avilable on colab and can be accssed here (without much comments) [link](http://melashri.net/url/c).

 ## Numba on Apple silicon (Mac m1)